-3. To cycle through the available aspect ratios for your input signal, press the up or down arrow buttons repeatedly.
-Press Enter to select the highlighted aspect ratio.
+- 3. To cycle through the available aspect ratios for your input signal, press the up or down arrow button. - 4.
+Press Enter to select the aspect ratio.

 Parent topic: Image Aspect Ratio

 Available Image Aspect Ratios

 You can select the following image aspect ratios, depending on the input signal from your image source.